Inbibo/adonisfx_docs/docs/documentation/maya/1.0.0/skin.md

 ## Debugger

-To better visualize deformer constraints in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled "Debug" in the attribute editor.
+To better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled "Debug" in the attribute editor.

+To enable the debugger the *Debug* checkbox must be marked.
+To select the specific feature you would like to visualize, choose it from the list provided in *Features*.

 <figure markdown>
   ![skin editor debug menu](../../../images/attribute_editor_skin_debug.png)
   <figcaption>Figure 4: Skin Attribute Editor (Debug menu)</figcaption>
 </figure>

-To enable the debugger the *Debug* checkbox must be marked.
-To select the specific feature you would like to visualize, choose it from the list provided in *Features*.
+### Debug features

 The features that can be visualized with the debugger in the Skin deformer are:

- - **Hard Constraints**
- - **Soft Constraints**
- - **Slide Constraints**
+ - **Hard Constraints**: for each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Hard Constraints weight is greater than 0.0.
+ - **Soft Constraints**: for each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Soft Constraints weight is greater than 0.0.
+ - **Slide Constraints**: for each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Soft Constraints weight is greater than 0.0.

 Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.

+### Debugger attributes

+The following attributes can be modified to better customize the appereance of these lines:

+ - **Width Scale** (Float, 1.0): Modifies the width of all lines.
+ - **Color** (Color picker): Selects the line color from a color wheel.
+Its saturation can be modified using the slider.

 <figure markdown>
   ![skin editor debug menu](../../../images/skin_debug.png)
   <figcaption>Figure 5: Debugger enabled displaying hard constraints, slide constraints and soft constraints with different configurations. </figcaption>
 </figure>

-The following paramenters can be modified to better customize the appereance of these lines:

- - **Width Scale**: Modifies the width of all lines.
- - **Color**: Selects the line color from a color wheel.
-Its saturation can be modified using the slider.